plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Explorer-tab.md

 | **Genome**    | Refers to whole genome assemblies   |
 | **VCF**       | Refers to genotypes                 |

 Currently, sorting the results based on Traits and Ontology is not functioning.

+## Upload new data
+The green plus icon at the top-right corner of the listed datasets allows users to upload new data tailored to their objectives.
+The uploaded data remains confidential to the user until they choose to make it public.

 ## Search and filter the datasets